box/developer.box.com/content/guides/applications/custom-apps/jwt-setup.md

 ## Basic configuration

-Before the application can be used, some basic additional configuration might be required.
+Before the application can be used, some additional configuration is required.

 ### Application Access

-By default the application will will only be able to work with its own data and the data of any [App Users][user-types] that it creates.
-To also work with existing Managed Users in the entire enterprise the application needs to be enabled for "Enterprise Access".
+By default, an application can only successfully interact with its own data and the data of any [App Users][user-types].
+To also work with existing Managed Users of the enterprise, navigate to the **Application Access** settings accessible via the **Configuration** tab of the [Developer console][devconsole].
+Set to **Enterprise**.

 <ImageFrame border>
   ![App access level](../images/app-access-level.png)